Our public sector equality duty

 Councils must understand the impact of their policies and practices on people with protected characteristics.

-The nine protected characteristics covered by the Equality Act are age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; gender and sexual orientation.
+The nine protected characteristics covered by the Equality Act are age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex and sexual orientation.